Hi, I'm

 So I had to learn the tools and protocols for collaboration in coding.

-and Github allow programmers to effectively write to the same codebase.
+Things like Git Git logo and Github Gtihub logo allow programmers to effectively write to the same codebase.

 cemented my interest in programming, for instance